ContainX/paas-mesos-playbook/README.md

 This playbook supports 1..N Mesos Master nodes and 1..N Mesos slave based nodes.

+### Additional Documentation

+See the blog entry and series related to this playbook at: [Eating my own Dog Food: Building a PaaS](http://jbu.io/2016/04/05/eating-my-own-dog-food-building-a-paas/)

 ## Using this playbook with Vagrant

 Out of the box after cloning this repo a simple ```vagrant up``` will create a single Master and 2 Slave cluster.
 This cluster will create a weave network for docker to docker multi-host networking with a DNS name of *.mycompany.local.